Canada–Ukraine relations

-Canada–Ukraine relations are the bilateral ties between Canada and Ukraine.
+Diplomatic relations between Canada and Ukraine were formally established in 1991, following Ukraine's independence from the Soviet Union.
+However, the two countries' relationship dates back further, due to the long history of Ukrainian immigration to Canada.

+History

 Formal relations

 Diplomatic relations were established between Canada and Ukraine on December 2, 1991.
-Canada was the first western nation -and second country after Poland- to recognize Ukraine's independence from the USSR.
+Canada was the first western nation to recognize Ukraine's independence from the USSR.
 Canada opened its embassy in Kyiv in April 1992, and the Embassy of Ukraine in Ottawa opened in October of that same year, paid for mostly by donations from the Ukrainian-Canadian community.
 Ukraine opened a consulate general in Toronto in 1993 and opened another in Edmonton in 2018.

-The main bilateral agreement signed between the two governments is the joint declaration of the "Special Partnership" between the two countries signed in 1994 and renewed in 2001.
+The main bilateral agreement is the joint declaration of the "Special Partnership" between the two countries signed in 1994 and renewed in 2001.

-Sales of Canadian military hardware to Ukraine were permitted by the government of Justin Trudeau in December 2017, as Global Affairs Canada minister Chrystia Freeland lifted the restrictions that had been imposed for an undetermined period of time.
+Sales of Canadian military hardware to Ukraine were permitted by the Justin Trudeau government in December 2017 when Global Affairs Canada minister Chrystia Freeland lifted the prior restrictions.

 Free-trade agreement

-On September 22, 2009, talks between Canada and Ukraine on a free trade agreement began.
+On September 22, 2009, talks began between Canada and Ukraine on a free trade agreement.

-In July 2015 Prime Minister of Ukraine Arseniy Yatsenyuk announced with Canadian Prime Minister Steven Harper the successful conclusion of the Canada-Ukraine Free Trade Agreement.